metamath/lamp-guide/docs/index.md

 (especially the target one) makes them easier to distinguish for you and eventually this name will appear in the final generated proof.
-If you don't know what else to name the goal, we suggest using the name "qed" to reduce confusion.
+If you don't know what else to name the goal, we suggest using the name `qed` to reduce confusion.

-In general, if you plan to eventually add this proof to the set.mm or iset.mm databases, then you need to follow the
+In general, if you plan to eventually add this proof to the `set.mm` or `iset.mm` databases, then you need to follow the
 [set.mm database conventions](https://us.metamath.org/mpeuni/conventions.html),
 including the